calvinhaooo/Error-Simulation-in-ML/README.md

 # Error-Simulation-in-ML
 Group5 project for data preparation
-## The introduction of oue project
+## The introduction of our project
 ### Goal:
-create “bad” instances of data, which will help in evaluating the robustness of our model against realistic data issues.
-Build,test and evaluate different models for robustness.
+Create “bad” instances of data, which will help in evaluating the robustness of our model against realistic data issues.
+Build, test and evaluate different models for robustness.
 ### Details:
 We aim to build an ML pipeline with the necessary preprocessing and cleaning operations, as well as various functions to inject non-malicious errors into the data.
 These errors will expose the weakness as well as help increase the robustness of the model.
 ## The general process of our project